Permafrost/TundraTN/README.md

     * `logMsg` is an optional message describing the processing of the queue.
       This output variable is not used by this service.

+* #### tundra.tn.queue:disable

+  Disables the given Trading Networks queue for both queuing and delivery of
+  documents: no new documents can be added to the queue, nor will existing queued documents be delivered.

+  When a queue is disabled or draining, delivery fails because Trading Networks cannot place the delivery task in the queue.
+Trading Networks sets the delivery task status to FAILED and logs a message to the activity log.

+  * Inputs:
+    * `$queue` is the name of the queue to be disabled.

+* #### tundra.tn.queue:drain

+  Drains the given Trading Networks queue: no new documents can be added to the queue, but existing documents in the queue will still be delivered.

+  When a queue is disabled or draining, delivery fails because Trading Networks cannot place the delivery task in the queue.
+Trading Networks sets the delivery task status to FAILED and logs a message to the activity log.

+  * Inputs:
+    * `$queue` is the name of the queue to be drained.

 * #### tundra.tn.queue:each

   Invokes the given bizdoc processing service for each item in the given